Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: c) The operand is part of the instruction**

 **Explanation:**
-- Immediate addressing: operand value is encoded in the instruction
+- Immediate addressing: operand value is in the instruction itself
 - Example: `addi $t0, $t1, 100` - 100 is immediate value
 - No memory access needed for operand
-- Fastest addressing mode
+- Fastest (value already available)
 - Limited range (16 bits in MIPS)

 ---